ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

 I want to be able to `ls` a subdirectory by tapping `↑` and appending to the path.
 I also find the unfiltered approach more intuitive when interacting with recent history.

 More distant history, on the other hand, could benefit from some filtering.
-I don't see much value in persisting `ls` or `man` commands from one session to the next, as I'm not likely to search for them, and when I'm reaching back into a previous session's history it's nearly always by searching -- either _reverse-search-history_ (`C-r`) or the less well-known _history-search-backward_, which retreives the previous command matching what you've already typed (I've bound this to `M-p`).
+I don't see much value in persisting `ls` or `man` commands from one session to the next, as I'm not likely to search for them, and when I'm reaching back into a previous session's history it's nearly always by searching -- either _reverse-search-history_ (`C-r`) or the less well-known _history-search-backward_, which retrieves the previous command matching what you've already typed (I've bound this to `M-p`).

 The only things I'm using `HISTIGNORE` for are commands like `jobs` and `fg`, which I never reach for through the hands of history.